 Managing Director and World Bank Group Chief Financial Officer

-Mr. Badré joined the World Bank in March 2013.
-Previously, he served as the Group Chief Financial Officer at Société Général, and before that he served as the Group Chief Financial Officer of Crédit Agricole from July 2007 to July 2011.
+Mr. Badré joined the World Bank Group in March 2013.
+Previously, he served as the Group Chief Financial Officer at Société Général, and before that, he served as the Group Chief Financial Officer of Crédit Agricole from July 2007 to July 2011.

-Mr. Badré has served as Director on a number of boards, including the Supervisory Board of Eurazeo between 2010 and 2012, Haulotte Group since 2005, various boards of the leading French regional daily Newspaper Group Ouest France, and represented Crédit Agricole and Sociéte Générale on the board of a number of their subsidiaries.
+Mr. Badré has served as Director on a number of boards, including the Supervisory Board of Eurazeo, Haulotte Group, various boards of the leading French regional daily Newspaper Group Ouest France, and represented Crédit Agricole and Sociéte Générale on the board of a number of their subsidiaries.